duganchen/wine_env/README.md

 	~/.local/share/wineprefixes/D3

-Running *wine* or *winecfg* from inside that bottle will launch version 1.7.31 of either tool.
-The WINEPREFIX variable will be set so that they'll write to, and read from, the bottle directory.
+Running *wine* or *winecfg* from the D3 bottle environment will launch version 1.7.31 of either tool.
+The WINEPREFIX variable will be set so that they'll write to, and read from, the D3 bottle directory.

 ### Installing Software